uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

 Image, Text, and the "Container" (which we'll later define as View) are some basic components of React Native!
 But what exactly are components?
 Components are like **building blocks** for all the content on your screen.
 Think of a Lego set that has many parts for a specific purpose that come together to build the final product for that set.
 Components work in that way.
 We can piece together components that have a specific purpose to create our application!
 As we saw with Facebook, there can be many components within even just one screen or page of an application!

-As basic components we can find these inside of a package called `react-native`.
+These *basic components* in React Native can be found inside of a package called `react-native`.
 This package holds many prebuilt components provided by the React Native developers.
-As we saw in the Facebook example, there are a few basic components that are used quite often!
+As we saw in the Facebook example, basic components can be used quite often!

 - View: This is like the container from earlier!
 It created an empty container (a blank canvas) to put other components inside!
 - Text: Displays text